restrepo/VLF_CompressedSpectra/UFO/README.md

 make Model=SimplifiedDMSSSFDM
 cd -
 ```
-Optional: Follow the instructions in index.ipynb to generate code for other tools like micrOMEGAS.
+<par>Optional: Follow the instructions in index.ipynb to generate code for other tools like micrOMEGAS.</par>

 You must be now in the initial directory